 Cormac attended the annual turning on of the Christmas lights at the Deansgrange Crossroads which was organised by the businesses of the area.
 There was an enormous crowd who were thrilled when Santa arrived to meet the boys and girls, young and old.
 Well done to all of the organisers!

 An Cathaoirleach, Cllr.
 Cormac Devlin officially opens 15 new social housing houses and apartments "Cromlech Close" alongside Minister Coveney TD at the Golden Ball recently.
 An Cathaoirleach, Councillor Cormac Devlin officially opening the recently refurbished 34 x 1 bedroom apartments for senior citizens in Rochestown House, Sallynoggin.
 Minister of State Catherine Byrne TD was also in attendance.

 Giving our Olympic Silver Medalist, Annalise Murphy a hero's welcome back to Dún Laoghaire after her stunning performance in Rio 2016.

-Blackrock Rugby Club was packed once again this year for the annual Christmas Day Lunch.
-The event which is in its 29th year is to cater for those people living on their own or who are homeless.
-It is organised by Margaret Brown.
+The Blackrock Rugby Club was packed once again this year for the annual Christmas Day Lunch.
+The event which began in 1986 by Margaret Brown has been catering for people who live alone or who are homeless at Christmas time.

 Well done to all the transition year students of Blackrock College for running such a professional radio station.
 I was delighted to take part in the interviews on BCR FM which raises money for Saint Vincent de Paul.
 Well done lads.